-Eye masks and earplugs are great accessories for good sleep on a bus: no noises or blinking road lights to keep you awake.
+Finding sleep while traveling can be challenging, so packing an eye mask and ear plugs is always a good idea to prevent noises from other passengers or blinking road lights to keep you awake.
 Some headphones are also a good option, as you can turn on some chill music or ASMR to fall asleep faster.
+Prefer a window seat to lay on it.
 And if you feel like it's impossible to sleep sitting, most of the seats in modern charter buses are reclining.
 Just make sure to warn the person sitting behind you before adjusting your seat!

 We always want things to go perfectly and without any unpleasant surprises, but life doesn't always work that way.
 This is why it's incredibly important to come prepared and bring medication with you.
 We recommend having these handy:

 - For headaches.
 Charter bus passengers often suffer from headaches.
 Be sure to have some OTC painkillers handy for this case.